Chart Color Schemes

 Berserker is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Berserker's cultural diversity was found to be below average, with its population comprising 86.2% citizens, 89.7% born in Australia, and 93.3% speaking English only at home.
-Christianity is the predominant religion in Berserker, accounting for 50.4% of its population, compared to 56.3% across the rest of Queensland.
-The top three ancestry groups in Berserker are Australian (30.3%), English (29.6%), and Australian Aboriginal (7.8%).
+Berserker's cultural diversity was found to be below average, with 86.2% of its population being citizens born in Australia who speak English only at home.
+Christianity is the predominant religion in Berserker, practiced by 50.4% of people, compared to 56.3% across the Rest of Qld.
+The top three ancestry groups are Australian (30.3%), English (29.6%), and Australian Aboriginal (7.8%).

 Frequently Asked Questions - Diversity